HCL-TECH-SOFTWARE/hcl-commerce-helmchart/hcl-commerce-helmchart/stable/hcl-commerce/README.md

 The following values should be modified in your my-values.yaml file to match to your environment and cluster configuration.
 #### license
 You must accept the license before you can deploy HCL Commerce.
 To view the license, please browse all files under LICENSES directory.
 To accept the license, set `license` to `accept`.

-#### hclFlexnetURL
-The flexnet server url used for license entitlement check, e.g https://hclsoftware.compliance.flexnetoperations.com

-#### hclFlexnetID
-The flexnet device id

-#### hclFlexnetUserName
-The flexnet user name.
-Please keep it as "admin"

-#### hclFlexnetUserPassword
-The AES encrypted password for flexnet user.
-This value can be obtained by running wcs_encrypt.sh utility from utility container.
-Visit https://help.hcltechsw.com/commerce/9.1.0/admin/refs/rwcs_encrypt.html for wcs_encrypt utility

 #### common.timezone
 If specified it will add an environment variable to all the containers to specify the timezone to use in the format of: America/Toronto by following the ICANN TZ Database.
 If not specified, 'GMT' is used in all the containers by default.